hao-sdet/mafe/README.md

 # Mafe
-Command line interface tool for iOS and Android tester to interact with mobile devices.
+Command line interface tool for iOS and Android tester to communicate with mobile devices.
+It can be used to automate tedious tasks such as installing, uninstalling, starting and stopping applications on your devices

 ## Requirements
 Python 3.6 and above